Fahrenheit 451 (video game)

-Fahrenheit 451 is an interactive fiction game released in 1984 and based on the 1953 novel of the same name by Ray Bradbury.
-Originally released by software company Trillium, it was re-released in 1985 under the company’s new name Telarium.
+Fahrenheit 451 is an interactive fiction game released in 1984 based on the 1953 novel of the same name by Ray Bradbury.
+Originally released by software company Trillium, it was re-released in 1985 under the company's new name Telarium.

 The player's goal is to help Guy Montag, the main character from the novel, to evade the authorities and make contact with an underground movement.
 Bradbury contributed to the game by writing the prologue and responses of the game's intelligent computer "Ray".